arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 - Try disableing the charging circuit with `code()` in order to read the voltage via serial without a WiFi connections
 - Save the values from the IoT cloud, and plot the change in voltage over time.
 What shape does the discharge function have?
 - Try experimenting with different battery capacities, and see how long it can power your application.
+- ## Extract plots

+**1.** In the Dashboard, click on the download historical data button to the right of your screen.

+**2.** Clic

+**2.** Plot with Google Sheets

+after i the usb port, the battery is disconnected as well?
+I have to reconnect battery for it to work?
+How are you supposed to charge it in a practical setting

 ## References
 battery charge level is tied to the voltage. don't need a table, but have explanation. depending on a battery used. from 4.2 to 4.0 and from 3.5 to 3.3 very little energy is released.